 Even though there are plenty of known apps developed for Ubuntu, you won’t find them all.
 This is expected when you use other operating systems than Windows and macOS.

-For example, I can’t use Photoshop.
+For example, I can’t use Photoshop or Affinity Photo.
 At least not without 100 workarounds and extra apps.
 I don’t even want to think about that.

 Luckily, for this post that I write on my laptop, I used Photopea - very similar to Photoshop - because I only need to downscale the images, without adding arrows, shadows, and so on.
 You could do that with Photopea, too, but meh, I prefer using Photoshop for that.